romyjeanpierre/Food-Blog-App/README.md

 ## Prerequisites

-Before running the app, ensure you ave the following installed:
+Before running the app, ensure you have the following installed:
 * Node.js
 * MongoDB